doivglser/mindevenviro-fanciful/README.md

 Oct2017.mac_no_dhcp_lease # Depends on shi3lD.sh, a list of NOT working MAC's addresses.

-wH0rUNSon # Depends on sCRYPtUPdater.sh, writes the username and the host with a timestamp.
+wH0rUNSon # Depends on sCRYPtUPdater.sh, sCRYPtUPdater.sh writes the username and the host with a timestamp.

 * in /usr/local/bin